D. L. Hancock Ltd is an independent, family-owned and run funeral directors, based in Oxford and Bicester.

 Registration of a Death

-The Registrar will provide a Certificate for the Funeral Director (to enable a funeral to proceed), a Social Security Certificate to be handed in at the DSS offices with any pensions books etc.
+The Registrar will provide a Certificate for the Funeral Director (to enable a funeral to proceed), a Social Security Certificate to be handed in at the DWP offices with any pensions books etc.

 We recommend that several copies of the Death Certificate be obtained from the Registrar, as these will be required for any pension claims, insurance policies, banks, building societies and Solicitor, if appointed.
 There is a small charge per certificate.